 Analyzing the level of dependence of European airports on particular airlines (under the Herfindahl-Hirschman - HHI concentration index, which reaches a value of 11 thousand where the offer of an airport is completely handled by a single airline), it emerged that Malpensa airport is the European medium-large airport (second overall after Venice) with the lowest level of dependence on a single airline.
 This sets it apart from other Continental airports such as Amsterdam, Frankfurt, Zurich, Paris or Vienna, where the principal airline accounts for around 50% of ASKs.

-Linate airport shows a higher traffic concentration level than Malpensa owing to the significant presence of Alitalia, which is responsible for approximately 53% of the total ASKs.
-In Italy, the airport where the largest share of ASKs held by a single carrier is Bergamo: approximately 80% of supply is attributable to Ryanair.
-Direct competition is measured also by another indicator called the entropy (H) index, which calculates (also in terms of ASK or seats) if the share of the airport offer is equally divided between all airlines present.
-Therefore, low index values indicate situations in which the traffic offer of a particular airport is highly concentrated.
-Also according to this index, Malpensa airport was the absolute leader in Europe with regard to the lowest dependence on an individual airline.
+Linate airport shows a higher traffic concentration level than Malpensa owing to the significant presence of Alitalia, which is responsible for approximately 56.8% of the total ASKs.
+In Italy, the airport where the largest share of ASKs held by a single carrier is Bergamo: approximately 77.9% of supply is attributable to Ryanair.

 The indirect competition concerns the competition for the capture of the same catchment area by air services offered in neighboring and alternative airports.

 The level of indirect competition refers to each route offered by a specific airport for which alternative routes are offered by other airports close to that considered, for neighboring destinations or on similar routes.